sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/import-pipelines.rst

 * First select the Import button in the top right hand side of the screen
 * After the popup window appears, select Browse to select a file from your computer
-* After selecting a file,
+* After selecting a file, choose a behavior for dealing with UUID's

 When importing to an existing Project, there are 3 possible behaviors to choose from: